 Dr Becky Birch

-I received a PhD in Cancer Epidemiology from the University of Leeds in 2013 for a project titled Teenage and young adult cancer in England – the patient journey and experience.
-Following that I worked as a Research Fellow at London South Bank University and the University of Leeds and am currently a researcher in Prof Eva Morris' CORECT-R programme, quantifying outcome inequities in colorectal cancer.
+I am currently a researcher in Dr Amy Downing’s group, working on the CORECT-R programme.
+My work focuses on quantifying outcome inequities in colorectal cancer with a particular interest in multimorbidity, frailty and age.
+I received my PhD in Cancer Epidemiology from the University of Leeds in 2013 for a project titled Teenage and young adult cancer in England – the patient journey and experience.
 I was apointed a NICE Scholar for the year 2017 and through this now sit on the NICE Adoption and Impact panel.

-I am a researcher in Prof Eva Morris' CORECT-R programme (https://bci.leeds.ac.uk/), where I work to quantify inequities in colorectal cancer with a particular interest in the management of older patients.
+I am a researcher in Dr Amy Downing’s group, working on the CORECT-R programme (https://bci.leeds.ac.uk/), where I work to quantify inequities in colorectal cancer with a particular interest in the management of older patients and those with multimorbidity.
 I use linked population level, routinely collected, datasets to examine the characteristics, treatments and outcomes for colorectal cancer nationally and describe variation.

 - PhD Cancer Epidemiology, University of Leeds, 2013